20 zip codes·Updated June 2026

 4 Bedroom$3,320/mo

-Fair Market Rents are published annually by HUD for the Fort Worth metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Fort Worth metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Fort Worth metro area is $2,030/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Fort Worth metro is $2,030/month.
+Asking rents come in about 17% below the federal benchmark, which can make Section 8 properties competitive here.

 Fort Worth gets lumped in with Dallas, but it's a distinct market with its own employment drivers.
-Defense (Lockheed Martin is a massive employer), logistics, and the energy sector drive demand here.
+Defense (Lockheed Martin is a massive employer), logistics, and the energy sector drive demand.
 The Stockyards, Near Southside, and TCU area are premium.
-East Fort Worth, Stop Six, and the far south side are more affordable.
-Fort Worth has been growing fast and has attracted its own share of corporate relocations and new development.
-The entry points are generally lower than equivalent Dallas neighborhoods, which means the rent-to-price ratios can be better.
+East Fort Worth, Stop Six, and the far south side are cheaper.
+The city has been growing fast and pulled in its own share of corporate relocations and new development.
+Entry points run lower than equivalent Dallas neighborhoods, which lifts the rent-to-price ratios.
 No state income tax, same as the rest of Texas.
-If you're looking at the DFW metro, don't skip Fort Worth — the numbers often work better than the Dallas side.
+If you're looking at DFW, don't skip Fort Worth.
+The numbers often work better here than on the Dallas side.